R-bellH/ki_Geo_project/README.md

 pip install -r requirements.txt
 ```

-from the frontend-dashboard, run `npm install` followed by `npm run start` to start the development server on port 3000
+from the frontend-dashboard, run `npm install`

 **4\.
 Download the model**